 If God commands the Sabbath, then we should keep it, of course, even if we have to adjust our schedules, suffer financially, and alienate our families.
 But if God does not require the Sabbath, then it would be wrong to put this unnecessary burden on anyone.
 When the effect on our lives is so great, we need to make sure that we have a clear command from God, not a questionable inference.
 Genesis does not command the Sabbath, never mentions the word, and never pictures anyone as keeping it.

 Abraham kept all of God’s commands (Gen. 26:5), but this does not mean that he kept all the annual festivals, sacrificed his firstborn animals, or did any of the other laws that Moses gave.
 This verse tells us that Abraham was obedient to all the laws that applied to him, but it doesn’t tell us which laws applied.
-The Jewish Talmud says that Abraham did not keep the Sabbath; the Jews believed that the Sabbath was given, as the Bible describes, through Moses to the Israelite people.
+The Jewish Talmud (Sanhedrin 56b) mentions laws that were given to Adam, Noah and Abraham, but the Sabbath is not mentioned.
+The Jews believed that the Sabbath was given, as the Bible describes, through Moses to the Israelite people.

 2. The Sabbath was called holy time.
 Doesn’t it remain holy forever?

 Not necessarily.
 In ancient Israel’s worship system, many things and places were holy.
 Firstborn animals and children were holy (Ex.
 13:1-2), but they are not holy in the same way today.
 The Jubilee Year was holy, but it is not so today.
 The laws of holiness told the Jews how to worship God, and although we might think that worship laws telling us how to show love to God are the most important, the fact is that many of ancient Israel’s worship laws are now obsolete.
 God does not expect us to worship him in exactly the same way that the Israelites did.